dtolnay/cxx/book/src/index.md

 to call back and forth safely.

-The [***Tutorial***](tutorial.md) chapter walks through a fleshed out version of this blobstore example in full detail, including all of the Rust code and all of the C++ code.
+The [***Tutorial***](tutorial.md) chapter walks through a fleshed out version of this blobstore example in full detail, including all the Rust code and all the C++ code.
 The code is also provided in runnable form in the *demo* directory of <https://github.com/dtolnay/cxx>.
 To try it out, run `cargo run` from that directory.